Economics: Starter Collection of Online Video Repositories

 Accumulation here is institutional rather than personal.
 Videos emerge as extensions of reports, policy interventions, and public commentary, making monitoring valuable as a way of tracking shifts in economic discourse and empirical emphasis over time.
 Authority is derived from research credibility and organizational continuity rather than personality or stylistic branding.

-Within the ECO 10, EPI represents a form of economics OVR work grounded in policy translation and empirical legitimacy, illustrating how institutional repositories accumulate pedagogical value through sustained engagement with matters of real-world economic governance.
+Within the ECO 10, EPI illustrates how institutional video repositories can function as policy translation infrastructures, accumulating pedagogical value through sustained engagement with matters of real-world economic governance.

 Economics Media Library